mainmatter/mainmatter.com/_posts/2021-12-05-this-week-in-os-1.md

 ## Ember-simple-auth

-Senior software engineer [Bartłomiej Dudzik] has been busy doing some refactoring on ember-simple-auth.
+Bartłomiej Dudzik has been busy doing some refactoring on ember-simple-auth.

 In ESA 4.0, he refactored the services to use Ember’s DI, which makes things